SAEON/mnemosyne/README.md

   - The GET route is completely public.
 I.e. for publicly shared files only
   - The POST route is either protected via basic auth, or is accessible via a different port to the GET route (i.e on saeon.int network vs saeon.ac.za)

+- Logging/metrics
+  - You can determine which pixels are being downloaded (and by which user if authentication is forced). so over time SAEON could say 'these pixels were downloaded N number of times'

 ## Some reference code
 - https://github.com/phoenixinfotech1984/node-content-range
 - https://gist.github.com/padenot/1324734